jake-simons/Electrical-engineering/project-02-radar-temp/maintenance-procedures/magnetron-health.md

 5. Observed radar behavior during controlled power-on

 Proper electrical bonding between the magnetron body and chassis ground was verified using a handheld DMM, with measured resistance <0.2 Ω.
 This confirms an intact return path, which is essential for safe magnetron operation and RF containment.
+Ground continuity measurements are discussed further in the grounding section.

+Minor surface corrosion was observed at the magnetron grounding interface.
+Light mechanical cleaning was performed to remove these deposits as a preventative measure to preserve grounding integrity.

 ---